jrxxjr/springboot/README.md

 http://localhost:8080/springboot/categoria

+English:
-Web Services with Spring Boot
+# Web Services with Spring Boot

 Example of a Java Web Application, using the Spring Framework, using RESTFul Web Services and JPA with Hibernate.